logo

 People immediately came in with different types of dogs that might bite.

-Dogs that are abused, scared, backed into a corner, or hungry.
-Dogs will bite if you attack their owner.
-Some will bite if they see you attack anyone.
+Dogs that are abused, scared, backed into a corner, or hungry will bite.
+Dogs will also bite if you attack their owner.
+Some will bite if they see you attacking anyone.

 People immediately came in with different types of dogs that might bite.